colyseus/docs/docs/colyseus/index.md

 ### Creating your server

-Open your system terminal, and use the command below to set up a barebones server locally.
+From your system terminal, use the command below to set up an empty server locally.

 ```
 npm init colyseus-app ./my-first-game-server
 ```

-This server template is ready to be used locally, self-hosted, or on [Colyseus Arena](/arena/).

 #### Next steps